Configuration

 Incremental Compilation

 Skittles uses SHA256 based incremental compilation.
-A cache file (.skittles-cache.json) is stored in the output directory and tracks:
+A cache file (.skittles-cache.json) is stored in the cache directory (default: cache/) and tracks:

 - The hash of each source file